The coach who looks at

 the first step is clarity.

 The Performance Diagnostic is a structured 2-hour 1-on-1 session designed to identify exactly what is limiting your score — and define the precise strategy to fix it.
-You leave with a clear plan regardless of whether we work together further.
-If you choose to enroll in a coaching program, the diagnostic fee is fully adjusted against your program fees.
+If you choose to enrol in a coaching program, the diagnostic fee is fully adjusted against your program fees.